kscudder89/data-viz-examples/_posts/2019-05-13-PA Freight.md

 toc_sticky: true
 ---

-This post will show interactive charts produced using [Altair](https://altair-viz.github.io) of [PA Freight Data] (https://ops.fhwa.dot.gov/freight/freight_analysis/faf/index.htm)
+This post will show interactive charts produced using [Altair](https://altair-viz.github.io) of [PA Freight Data](https://ops.fhwa.dot.gov/freight/freight_analysis/faf/index.htm)

-## Chart 1- Total PA Freight from 2012 to 2017
+## Total PA Freight from 2012 to 2017

 Below is a map of the total KTons of freight delivered to each state originating from Pennsylvania.